robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 I suspect that Wacom doesn't really think that it's acceptable to record the name of every application I open on my personal laptop.
 I suspect that this is why their privacy policy doesn't really admit that this is what that they do.
 I imagine that if pressed they would argue that the name of every application I open on my personal laptop falls into one of their broad buckets like "aggregate data" or "technical session information", although it's not immediately obvious to me which bucket.

 It's well-known that no one reads privacy policies and that they're often a fig leaf of consent at best.
-But since Wacom's privacy policy makes no mention of their intention to record the name of every application I open on my personal laptop, I'd argue that it doesn't even given them the technical-fig-leaf-right to do so.
+But since Wacom's privacy policy makes no mention of their intention to record the name of every application I open on my personal laptop, I'd argue that it doesn't even give them the technical-fig-leaf-right to do so.
 In fact, I'd argue that even if someone had read and understood Wacom's privacy policy, and had knowingly consented to a reasonable interpretation of the words inside it, that person would still not have agreed to allow Wacom to log and track the name of every application that they opened on their personal laptop.

 Of course, I'm not a lawyer, and I assume that whoever wrote this privacy policy is.